Singh-Lab/PertInInt/README.md

 ### 2: Run PertInInt

-* PertInInt parses the input .maf file and stores it in memory; you should allot as much memory as is required here to run PertInInt.
-This program can be run on any machine and does not have specific processor requirements.
+* PertInInt parses the input .maf file and stores mutation information in memory; you should allot enough RAM to the program to store this file.
+There are no further machine nor processor requirements.
 To run PertInInt:

   ```bash
   python PertInInt.py --track_path track_weights/